NV Energy: Other projects

-In 2006, the company announced plans to construct the Ely Energy Center near Ely, Nevada.
-The project would initially consist of two 750 megawatt pulverized coal generation units, but was delayed for approximately 10 years in February 2009.
+In 2006, the company announced plans to construct the Ely Energy Center near Ely, Nevada but was delayed for approximately 10 years in February 2009.

 In May 2011, the company completed construction of the Harry Allen gas-fired generating plant below budget and ahead of schedule.

 Prior to 2013, the company's northern and southern Nevada electric grids were not connected, and ran as separate systems.
 This changed in late 2013, when the company completed a transmission line running from the Harry Allen plant north to Ely, Nevada.
 The 500-kilovolt One Nevada Transmission Line (ONLine) is expected to improve electric service reliability, reduce costs and allow development of renewable energy sources, such as wind, solar and geothermal generating units, in remote parts of the state.

 "Energy Choice" initiative

 In 2016 and 2018, Nevada voters considered a proposal to establish a competitive retail energy market in the state in place of the traditional one-utility model.
 Voters ultimately rejected that proposal in the 2018 election.
 Nevertheless, six major commercial customers left NV Energy's system during 2016 through 2018 and began buying power from other sources, exercising their right to do so under a 2001 state law.